 The terminal should be located where the dispersal of combustion products is not impeded and with due regard for the damage and discoloration that may occur to building products located nearby.
-The terminal must not be located in a place where it is likely to cause a nuisance (see fig. 8).
+The terminal must not be located in a place where it is likely to cause a nuisance (see fig. 7).
 In cold and/or humid weather, water vapour will condense on leaving the terminal; the effect of such pluming must be considered.

 If installed less than 2m above a pavement or platform to which people have access (including balconies or flat roofs) the terminal must be protected by a guard of durable material.
 The guard must be fitted centrally over the terminal.
-Refer to
+Refer to freezing.

-Except where providing useful heat, pipes should be insulated to avoid heat loss and in particular to avoid the possibility of freezing.
 Particular attention should be paid to pipes passing through ventilated areas such as under floors, loft space and void areas.